hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 I never was at ----------'s I protest,
 >
-> Tho' he has twenty years the art professed;
+> Though he has twenty years the art professed;
 >
 > But from most other teachers more or less,
 >